NxPKG/khulnasoft-docs/content/dns/cname-flattening/cname-flattening-diagram.md

 ## Aspects to consider

-- If the `CNAME` record is proxied in Cloudflare, the answer is made up of multiple [Cloudflare IPs](https://www.cloudflare.com/ips/) and its Time to Live (TTL) is set to `300`.
+- If the `CNAME` record is proxied in Khulnasoft, the answer is made up of multiple [Khulnasoft IPs](https://www.Khulnasoft.com/ips/) and its Time to Live (TTL) is set to `300`.
-- If the `CNAME` record in Cloudflare is not proxied, the flattened answer consists of the IP address from the external DNS provider and its TTL corresponds to the lower value between the external record and the Cloudflare `CNAME` record.
+- If the `CNAME` record in Khulnasoft is not proxied, the flattened answer consists of the IP address from the external DNS provider and its TTL corresponds to the lower value between the external record and the Khulnasoft `CNAME` record.